vectorgrp/sil-kit-adapters-qemu/README.rst

 This demo consists of two separate components: the QEMU based guest image contains a live Linux kernel that reacts to ICMP echo requests on its virtual network interface.
-The SIL Kit component contains a socket client that connects to the virtual QEMU network interface via its exported socket and implements a transport to a virtual SIL Kit Ethernet bus named "Eth1".
+The SIL Kit component contains a socket client that connects to the virtual QEMU network interface via its exported socket and implements a transport to a virtual SIL Kit Ethernet bus named "qemu_demo".
 ::

-  +-------[ QEMU ]---------+                                +--------[ VIB ]--------+
+  +-------[ QEMU ]---------+                                +------[ SIL Kit ]------+
   | Debian 11              |<== [listening socket 12345] ==>|  QemuSocketClient     |
   |   virtual NIC vib0     |                                |   <=> virtual Eth1    |
   +------------------------+                                +----------+------------+
                                                                        |
                                                       Vector CANoe <=> ´

-IbDemoEthernetQemuAdapter
+SilKitAdapterQemuEthernet
 -------------------------

 This application allows the user to attach simulated ethernet interface (``nic``) of a QEMU virtual machine to the